-Semester DAYS of Allowed Absences without Penalty PER SEMESTER.
-If you are one (1) minute tardy, you have effectively missed that day of clinic.
-DAYS MISSED for initial Grade deductions: Clinical Instructor Evaluation deductions in Professionalism and Dependability categories PLUS an additional 5% value deduction from overall grade applied at end of semester (after clinical final).
+DAYS of Allowed Absences without Penalty PER SEMESTER.
+DAYS MISSED for initial Grade deductions: DAYS MISSED for maximum grade of 75%

+Semester Clinical Instructor Evaluation deductions in Professionalism and Dependability categories PLUS an additional 5% value deduction from overall grade applied at end of semester (after clinical final).
 Student will be required to make up one clinic day.
-DAYS MISSED for maximum grade of 75% Student will receive no higher than a 75% as the final adjusted clinical grade due to absences.
-Student will also be required to make up all clinic days over allowed absences per semester.
+If excess days are made up (up to program officials- need to maintain 1:1 ratio), then grade penalty may be mitigated

 Clinic I 2 3 4+

 Clinic II 2 3 4+

 Clinic III 3 4 5+

 Clinic IV 3 4 5+

 Clinic V 3 4 5+

-Students are required to make up all days in excess of allowed semester days in order to sit for the Clinical Final Exam.
+\Students are required to make up all days in excess of allowed semester days in order to sit for the Clinical Final Exam.
 This must be accomplished on or before the last day of classes.
 Make-up clinic days are to be scheduled with NWFSC Clinical Instructor and Clinic Coordinator.
-Make-up day scheduling is dependent on clinic site space availability and must only be scheduled during NWFSC operating hours.
+Make-up day scheduling is dependent on clinic site space availability\ and must only be scheduled during NWFSC operating hours.
 Excessive absenteeism may also be reflected in technologist evaluations, and subsequent grade.
 A student may be removed from the program for excessive absenteeism.
 See Critical Incidents.
 Please note that if make up days are not completed, student will not pass the clinical semester.
 Also note that make-up days are not guaranteed and are limited by facility availability.